+Through this planning process, we have been able to identify the greatest community needs, including but not limited to:

+- cancer

+- stroke

+- diabetes

-Through this planning process, we have been able to identify the greatest community needs, including cancer, stroke, diabetes, heart disease and hypertension, and other chronic diseases.
-We then work closely with our local health departments and community partners to offer beneficial outreach such as free colon, breast and cervical cancer screenings; yearly prostate cancer screenings; low-cost lung scans; support groups and educational programs about diabetes and other conditions; free smoking cessation classes; and a strong Parish Nurse program that provides key outreach to our patient population.
+- heart disease and hypertension, and

+- other chronic diseases.

+We then work closely with our local health departments and community partners to offer beneficial outreach such as free colon, breast and cervical cancer screenings; yearly prostate and skin cancer screenings; low-cost lung scans; support groups and educational programs about diabetes and other conditions; free smoking cessation classes; and a strong Parish Nurse program that provides key outreach to our patient population.
+Harbor Hospital screened more than 1,000 people during FY 2010 for a variety of health conditions, and worked with participants to ensure their awareness of available resources both during and after the screenings.